 Sunburned eyelids can occur if been outside for extended periods of time where the skin has been exposed.

-Sunburn develops after excessive exposure to ultraviolet (UV) light.
+Generally, sunburn develops after excessive exposure to ultraviolet (UV) light.
 This results to hot, reddened skin that can blister or peel.
-It can affect any body part including the eyelids.
+In addition, it can affect any body part including the eyelids.

 What are the indications?